 Youth participants will each be required to deliver a demonstration that allows the public to learn about goats, share their project knowledge and promote their 4-H involvement.
-Demonstrations may be individual or small groups.
+Demonstrations may be individual or group of no more than 3 youth all with active roles.
 All youth must be present for the entire duration of the Demonstration/Public Engagement timeframe.